-Placing instrument information in the forward field of view can increase pilots’ ability to use both instrument and environmental data at one time.
+Placing instrument information in the forward field of view can increase pilots’ ability to use both instrument and environmental data simultaneously.
 Time by time, this trend is increasingly spreading to the world of design and entertainment, such as Iron Man and Star Wars.

 Every day that passes, screens of every shape and size are more and more visible in people’s lives.
-This trend also alters movies, television, and advertisement since these screens become necessary in telling a story.
+This trend also alters movies, television, and advertisement since these screens become necessary for telling a story.

 Sayonara, Minimalism!
 In 2021, let’s leave white space at the door and kiss Montserrat goodbye.
 Now is the time for clashing color patterns and mesmerizing motifs with their extravagance to take over the trend.

 When it turns out to identify a maximalist space, some key aspects, such as layering, repetitive patterns in prints, rich and bold colors, mixing and matching textures and colors, have multiple items like books, statues, artworks, classic and eclectic styles combination.

 Maximalism is a noisy style that composes of mixed patterns.
-It is strongly contrary to minimalism that puts everything down to its simple minimum, and it encourages utilizing our space in the most striking way possible.
+It is strongly contrary to minimalism which puts everything down to its simple minimum, and it encourages utilizing our space in the most striking way possible.

-Mainly, not only on social media like Snapchat, but Instagram Emoji also encourage interaction.
+Mainly, not only on social media like Snapchat, but Instagram emojis also encourage interaction.
 Nowadays, the use of 3D Emojis creates a reaction.
 They lighten the mood that all people need, and they communicate the primary feelings.

-On those grounds, using 3D Emojis in design is possible to speed over the next few years.
+On those grounds, using 3D Emojis in design is possible to speed up over the next few years.
 It is time to get creative when something is universal.
 We need to be different from the creative and imaginative use of 3D emojis.
 We have the benefit that people know them and like them.
-Now, the designers need to strain themselves outside their comfort zone but still keep the message clear.
+Now, designers need to strain themselves outside their comfort zone but still keep the message clear.

 Maybe you have never known why we should craft a presentation design seamlessly as professionals make it.
 Here we come up with the answers:

-▪ You will stand out
+You will stand out

-Agree that a great design just as important as your suit in a presentation.
+Agree that a great design is just as important as your suit in a presentation.
 It brings more confidence!
 Hence, once you can create the presentation design in its most legit way, you will present it 5 or 10 times better.

 You will stay relevant

 Who wants to watch something that is out of date?
 Showing that you care about design trends for presentation will build credibility.
-Picture yourself when you are still using the old-format presentation; people will doubt your competency, for sure.
+Picture yourself when you are still using the old format presentation; people will doubt your competency, for sure.

 You will be remembered

 To sum up

 Let’s visit RRSlide to download free PowerPoint presentation templates with many categories.
-But wait, don’t go anywhere and stay here with our Blog to stay up-to-date on all the best pitch deck template collections and design advice from our PowerPoint experts yet to come!
+But wait, don’t go anywhere and stay here with our Blog to keep up-to-date on all the best pitch deck template collections and design advice from our PowerPoint experts yet to come!